krixik-ai/krixik-docs/docs/examples/multi_module_non_search_pipeline_examples/multi_sentiment_analysis_on_translation.md

 This document details a multi-modular pipeline that takes in an a text file in a non-English language, [`translates`](../../modules/ai_modules/translate_module.md) it into English, and then performs [`sentiment analysis`](../../modules/ai_modules/sentiment_module.md) on each sentence of the translation.

-Performing sentiment analysis on translations enables users to understand the emotional tone of translated text, aiding in cross-cultural communication, market research, and customer feedback analysis across different languages, among other possibilities.
-This technology is particularly useful for gauging public opinion, refining global marketing strategies, and enhancing user experience in multilingual contexts, among other possibilities.
+Performing sentiment analysis on translations helps users understand the emotional tone of translated text, aiding in cross-cultural communication, market research, public opinion measurement, and customer feedback analysis across different languages, among other possibilities.

 The document is divided into the following sections: